 - Deliver items to you (items you have purchased);

-- If you agreed to receive post from us, we will use your postal address to send you relevant materials on our work and activities.
+- To send relevant materials on our work and activities.

 We will retain your personal data for as long as it is necessary, for the purpose or purposes you have consented to.